maryjlchen/academic-kickstart/content/authors/admin/_index.md

   url: https://structures.ethz.ch/

 # Short bio (displayed in user profile at end of posts)
-bio: I research surface science and design processes for biomedical and sustainable applications.
+bio: I develop materials and design processes for biomedical and sustainable applications.

 # Interests to show in About widget
 interests:
+- Advanced Materials
-- Biomaterials
+- Process Design
-- Medical Devices
+- Translational Research
 - Sustainable Development

 # Education to show in About widget